GerlechJen/Predicting-Auto-Insurance-Fraud-Claims/README.md

 25) incident_location: The street in which the incident took place.

-## Questions to be answered with the Data
+## Questions to be Answered with the Data
 1) How often poeple file for insurance claim?
 2) Decision whether claim is fradulant or not?

-## Description of the communication Protocols
+## Description of the Communication Protocols
 1) All the project code/work will be tracked on Github repository.
 Each member will create a branch and upload their work to their respective branch and will add reviewer, once the code is reviewed and approved by the peers, the code will be merged to Main/Master branch.
 2) Team will meeting every Tuesday and Thursday at 7:00pm to 9:00 ET in the scheduled sessions with TAs to discuss the progress, impediments and to allocate the next tasks.
 3) lack will be used for quick exchanges/discussions.